-Membership is open to any resident or property owner of Olivenhain.
 Membership is $25 per year per family which pays for the monthly newsletter and contributes to maintenance of the Olivenhain Meeting Hall and grounds.
-Members receive 4 newsletters each year.
+Members receive newsletters monthly.
 For more information regarding joining, please see our Membership page.

 Check out the Introduction to Olivenhain as well as the History page.
 Olivenhain has had some interesting history.
 After reading our introduction and more about Olivenhain’s history, we hope you’ll want to know more.

 The book Colony Olivenhain by Richard Bumann contains much more information on the history of Olivenhain.
 Book sales, along with special events and fundraising activities, support the preservation of the Meeting Hall and grounds.